JackDanger/twilio_contactable/README.markdown

 ====

 You can also receive data posted to you from 4info.com.
 This is how you'll receive messages and notices that users have been blocked.
-All you need is to create a bare controller and include FourInfo::Controller into it.
+All you need is to create a bare controller and include Txter::Controller into it.
 Then specify which Ruby class you're using as a contactable user model (likely User)

     class SMSController < ApplicationController
-      include FourInfo::Controller
+      include Txter::Controller

-      sms_contactable User # or whichever class you included FourInfo::Contactable into end
+      sms_contactable User # or whichever class you included Txter::Contactable into end

 And hook this up in your routes.rb file like so:

     ActionController::Routing::Routes.draw do |map|
-      map.route '4info', :controller => 'four_info', :action => :index
+      map.route '4info', :controller => 'txter', :action => :index
     end

 Now just tell 4info.com to POST messages and block notices to you at: